MrAirspace/aircraft-flight-schedules/README.md

 # Data Timeframes
 The data is published per quarter of a year.
-The quarters feature some overlap to ensure no flights are incomplete (cut in half).
+The 4 quarters of each year feature some overlap to ensure no flights are incomplete (not cut in half).

 # Data Enrichment - Against Limited Coverage in Certain Areas